 - Respected CWCP Professional Designation

-- Most importantly, to help make the workers’ comp system more accountable and effective for the employers and employees in our state
+- Most importantly, to help make the workers’ compensation system more accountable and effective for the employers and employees in our State

 Finally, the best endorsements for the CWCP Program come from the participants.
 Ask your peers what they think about the CWCP Program.
 Chances are they are currently participating and are members of the CWCP “Family”.